 Am I Unique?

 This is a useful tracker analyzer that lets you check how unique your browser fingerprint is when you visit a website.
 Obviously, the more unique your browser, the easier you’re to track.
 Sometimes, a website can determine your Geolocation, the type of browser your using, its version, the website you visited prior to visiting the current website, and even your computer, whether it’s an old MAC or if you browsing on the phone, scary huh?
 The site will also then give you advice on how you can make your fingerprint a little more private.

 We just talked about sites that will tell you who is tracking you based on checking your browser extensions etc. This

-nifty little tool is actually a browser extension, but it blocks all other extensions (one extension to rule them all!)
+is a nifty little tool that is actually a browser extension, but it blocks all other extensions (one extension to rule them all!)

 In total, this tool will block up to 2,500 individual trackers who are trying to get at your data and follow you around the web.
 A great little advantage of this tool is by blocking all these trackers, we’ve found that websites load up to 30% faster!

 It’s easy to use, and all you need to do is visit their site and literally click ‘Get Disconnect.’
 It will install in either your Firefox, Chrome, Safari, or Opera browsers, and away you go.

 Thunderbeam is a great online analysis tool that will let you visualize all the trackers trying to hook you in.
 It also displays the information in some great mind maps.
 It historically only worked on a limited number of browsers, but it works on all of them now.
 Another plus? it’s totally free!

 In our opinion, this is one of the best available, plus it’s open source.
 It gives you an interactive interface to view and analyze all the trackers hooked to your browser.